faithyjw/M6DVI-Project/README.md

 Feel free to use, should you feel that the files and codes are essential to your project too!

 Heads up!
-1. Coding was done in the Python Language.
+1. Coding was done in the Python Language (and a little of Data Analysis Expression (DAX)).
 2. For the codes to work, libraries that are needed to be installed are "pandas" and "NumPy".
 3. Versions used: [Python: 2.8.2], [pandas: 1.5.1], [NumPy: 1.23.4]
 4. I used Visual Studio Code as my IDE.